cosmicjs/band-website/README.md

 Open [http://localhost:3000](http://localhost:3000).

 ### Cosmic JS
 You can easily manage the content in your Band Website on Cosmic JS.
-Cosmic JS makes a great [Express CMS](https://cosmicjs.com/knowledge-base/nodejs-cms).
+Cosmic JS makes a great [Node.js CMS](https://cosmicjs.com/knowledge-base/nodejs-cms).
 Follow these steps:

 1. [Log in to Cosmic JS](https://cosmicjs.com).
 2. Create a Bucket.